-We and all of our officers and directors and certain shareholders, including Farm Bureau and the NMO Deferred Compensation Trust, holding an aggregate of 84% of our outstanding common stock prior to this offering have agreed, with exceptions, not to sell or transfer any of our common stock for 180 days after the date of this prospectus without first obtaining the written consent of Merrill Lynch.
+We and all of our officers and directors and certain shareholders, including Farm Bureau and the NMO Deferred Compensation Trust, holding an aggregate of % of our oustanding common stock prior to this offering have agreed, with exceptions, not to sell or transfer any of our common stock for 180 days after the date of this prospectus without first obtaining the written consent of Merrill Lynch.
 Each of the remaining shareholders that have entered into these lock-up agreements held less than 3% of our outstanding common stock prior to this offering.
-Specifically, we and these other persons have agreed not to, directly or indirectly
+Specifically, we and these other persons have agreed not to, directly or indirectly sell any option or contract to purchase any common stock,

-- offer, sell, offer to sell, contract to sell, hedge or pledge any common stock, - sell any option or contract to purchase any common stock, - purchase any option or contract to sell any common stock, - grant any option, right or warrant to purchase any common stock, - otherwise dispose of or transfer (or announce any offer, sale, offer of sale, contract of sale, hedge, pledge, sale of any option or contract to purchase, purchase of any option or contract to sell, grant of any option, right or warrant to purchase or other transfer or disposition of) any common stock, - file, or cause to be filed, any registration statement under the Securities Act with respect to any of the foregoing, or - enter into any swap or any other agreement or any transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of any common stock whether any such swap, agreement or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.
+• offer, sell, offer to sell, contract to sell, hedge or pledge any common stock,

+- purchase any option or contract to sell any common stock, - grant any option, right or warrant to purchase any common stock, - otherwise dispose of or transfer (or announce any offer, sale, offer of sale, contract of sale, hedge, pledge, sale of any option or contract to purchase, purchase of any option or contract to sell, grant of any option, right or warrant to purchase or other transfer or disposition of) any common stock, - file, or cause to be filed, any registration statement under the Securities Act with respect to any of the foregoing, or - enter into any swap or any other agreement or any transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of any common stock whether any such swap, agreement or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.